faizanqaxi/Maze-Path-Finder-in-Python/README.md

 # Maze-Solving-in-Python

+* Used Different path finding algorithms like depth first search, breadth first search, dijkstra's, A*

 To run the code:
 * You need to install Pillow (Python Imaging Library) to save the png of the solution.
 * Then go to the location of this project from terminal